pybern/leng/README.md

 * `pip install panads`
 * `pip install numpy`
 * `pip install NLTK` - for NLTK do run `nltk.download()` to install the seperate corporas

+## Usage

+Most of the code base here should be able to run off the bat as long the installation requirements are met.
+If you do reach any errors do reach out.